Tony Mandarich: Post-football career

 After his career was over, he moved back to Canada.
 He owned a golf course and remarried his wife Char in 2004.
 From September 2004 until September 2005, Mandarich served as an NFL analyst for The Score TV sports network in Canada.
 He quit in October 2005 and moved to Arizona.

 He now runs a photography studio, having begun doing nature photography as a hobby in 1990.
 Mandarich has expanded his business, named Mandarich Media Group, to include photography, video production, web design, search engine optimization, and Internet marketing.

-In September 2008, Mandarich admitted to using steroids at Michigan State and faking a drug test before the 1988 Rose Bowl.
-Mandarich has denied using steroids while in the NFL but has admitted to being addicted to alcohol and painkillers while playing for the Packers.
+In September 2008, Mandarich admitted to using anabolic steroids during his college career at Michigan State, and that he faked a drug test before the 1988 Rose Bowl.
+Mandarich stated that he did not use steroids while in the NFL, but did reveal that he was addicted to alcohol and painkillers while playing for the Packers.
+Mandarich went further in 2009, saying he used steroids from late in his senior year of high school until the 1989 NFL Combine.
+According to Mandarich, at least one team, the Kansas City Chiefs, passed on drafting him when they suspected he was using steroids.
+He only stopped because NFL testing procedures even then made it impossible to cheat.
+The end of his steroid habit combined with his poor pass blocking sunk his NFL career.

 Tony Mandarich's older brother John made his own reputation in professional football in the Canadian Football League.
 John Mandarich's early death from skin cancer is documented in Tony's memoir.

 In the March 2009 issue of Sports Illustrated, Mandarich spoke about his use and addiction and about his book called My Dirty Little Secrets — Steroids, Alcohol & God.
 In that book, Mandarich ascribed his underwhelming performance with the Green Bay Packers to his painkiller addiction, which sapped his drive and work ethic.
 His addiction was such that he kept syringes in his athletic supporter to have his narcotics supply close at hand.
 Mandarich went on to describe his traumatic and triumphant stint in rehabilitation, and his subsequent return to the NFL.
 "I didn't write the book for forgiveness," Mandarich said.
 "I wrote the book for explanation and for, hopefully, helping somebody see the light that there is hope for addiction or alcoholism and that you can change and save your life."

 In 2009, Mandarich was sued by his former girlfriend for posting explicit photographs of her online.

 In 2019, ESPN broadcast an hour long documentary on Mandarich as an episode of its sports newsmagazine series E:60.